Kinney Drugs wants to make sure you get your prescription regardless of your insurance situation.

 - Enroll on the Medicare Plan Finder at www.medicare.gov or on the plan's website.

 What happens if I enroll late?

 If you did not enroll when you were first eligible, you may pay more.
 The late enrollment fee is approximately one percent of your premium for each month you delay, and you'll pay it for as long as you stay in a Part D plan.
 If you're late because you were participating in a qualified prescription drug plan, such as a plan from your former employer, the fees may not apply to you.
 Or if you are eligible for the Low Income Subsidy, the fees may not apply to you.

-If you have drug coverage through the Veterans' Administration (VA), and are enrolled in Medicare, you can still obtain your prescriptions through the VA.
+If you have drug coverage through the Department of Veterans Affairs (VA), and are enrolled in Medicare, you can still obtain your prescriptions through the VA.